11ty/11ty-website/src/docs/quicktips/inline-css.md

 ### Warning about Content Security Policy

 {% callout "warn" %}
 If you are using a Content Security Policy on your website, make sure the <code>style-src</code> directive allows <code>'unsafe-inline'</code>.
-Otherwise, your inline CSS will not load.
+Otherwise, your internal CSS will not load.
 {% endcallout %}